Schroder ISF Global Cities Real Estate

 And while the shares of real estate companies can move up and down on a day-to-day basis, their returns look similar to directly-invested real estate over the long-term.

-2. Gain exposure to commercial real estate from global cities
+Exposure to commercial real estate

 Going global can help provide diversification away from owning only property in one country.